Sustainsys/Saml2/doc/Configuration.md

 #### `disableOutboundLogoutRequests` Attribute
 *Optional attribute of the [`add`](#add-identityprovider-element) element*

-Disable outbound logout requests to this idp, even though AuthServices is configured for single logout and the idp supports it.
+Disable outbound logout requests to this idp, even though Saml2 is configured for single logout and the idp supports it.
 This setting might be usable when adding SLO to an existing setup, to ensure that everyone is ready for SLO before activating.

 #### `outboundSigningAlgorithm` Attribute (Idp)
-*Optional attribute of the [`add`](#add-identityprovider-element) element* By default AuthServices uses SHA256 signatures if running on .NET 4.6.2 or later and otherwise SHA1 signatures.
+*Optional attribute of the [`add`](#add-identityprovider-element) element* By default Saml2 uses SHA256 signatures if running on .NET 4.6.2 or later and otherwise SHA1 signatures.
 Set this to set the signing algorithm for any outbound messages for this identity provider.
 Possible values: